 We need a new branding, a concerted effort to separate the myth from reality and promote the benefits of agriculture for a successful career.
-How do we give agriculture a new image?
+Farming 4.0 means giving agriculture a new image.

 As the CEO of an AgTech company working to help farms transition to more sustainable practices, I’ve seen firsthand the effort and dedication farmers put into stewarding the land and feeding the world.
 I’ve also seen misperception about what farming is (and isn’t) hold the sector back from attracting younger generations and adopting technological innovations that can improve the lives and livelihoods of farmers.

 It seems to me that what’s needed is a rebrand of sorts — a concerted effort to separate myth from fact and promote the potential farming holds for fulfilling, impactful careers.
-So, how do we give agriculture an image makeover?
+So, how do we give agriculture an image makeover in the spirit of farming 4.0?
 I don’t have all the answers, but I do have a few ideas on where to start.

 Farming is a Tech Industry — Let’s Treat it Like One